louisonbrault/challenge-sipf/README.md

 I have respected the CRUD standards.
 I used lombok to avoid writing getters and setters and I use hibernate to validate the fields.
 I also wrote some test to validate the expected behavior.

 ## Frontend
 I created the front with Angular and I used Ant Design to make it more beautiful.
-As of now we can only see the messages and create new ones.
+As of now we can only see the messages, create new ones and delete it.

+TODO :
+- Update a message
+- Research using tags
+- Write rich content (bold, underline)